orchidsoftware/orchid.software/docs/en/docs/upgrade.md

 ### Automatic HTTP Filtering and Sorting

-The automatic filters were based on the type of data entered by the user, which often led to errors.
-For example, when the user used a comma to search for text, and the filter thought it was an array.
-For this reason, filters now need to specify behavior:
+The automatic filters were previously based on the type of data entered by the user, which often led to errors.
+For example, when the user used a comma to search for text, the filter would sometimes recognize it as an array.
+Therefore, filters now need to specify their behavior explicitly:

 ```php
 namespace App;